Lost Bird Found

-Mental Health Month in October is an opportunity to raise awareness and highlight how mental health impacts on the lives of many.
+It is an opportunity to raise awareness and talk about mental health

 How does the project work?